Agricultural Literacy Curriculum Matrix

 Activity 2: Geography Pathway

 - Give each learning group a world map or utilize maps found in class social science textbooks.
 Use the detailed map on the Cowabunga! activity sheet to find specific locations of countries.
-Give each group a large piece of butcher paper butcher, and have the students will draw an enlarged version of the world map.
+Give each group a large piece of butcher paper, and have the students will draw an enlarged version of the world map.
 Once students have completed the drawing, they will locate and label the following:

 - Each of the seven continents